Evidence-Based Design

 Expert Opinion

-The most accessible and lowest-cost evidence, but also the most prone to bias — authority bias, confirmation bias, and personal experience that may not transfer across contexts.
-Valuable as a starting point and for low-stakes decisions, but should not substitute for higher-level evidence on critical decisions.
+The most accessible and lowest cost evidence, but also the most prone to authority bias and personal experience that may not transfer across contexts.

 Level